whichroot/mantis/README.md

 Kernel (hot path)              Flusher → SQLite → WS Relay → Archive
 ```

-The ring buffer is the source of truth.
-SQLite is the cold archive.
 The kernel reads rings directly; no SQLite in the hot path.

 ### Data sources